 A personal right of ownership falls short of what is known as a real right in conveyancing terms, because our customers do not become the registered owner of the land.
 After 16 years of trading, we can state confidently that this makes no difference to our customers whatsoever.

-They do not need, want or care about being the registered owner of their plot of land, just as people who adopt a tiger do not need (or presumably wish!) to be the registered keeper of an apex predator.
+They do not need, want or care about being the registered owner of their plot of land, just as people who adopt a tiger do not need (or presumably wish!) to be the registered keeper of (and have ultimate responsibility for) an apex predator.

 In any case, part of our product offering is that we manage the land as a nature reserve on our customers’ behalf.
 This would be tricky if we had to obtain permission from hundreds of thousands of people every time we did something on the nature reserve.